MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### Navigate

-Cause a navigation of the top level document to the specified URI.
+Cause a navigation of the top-level document to run to the specified URI.

 > public HRESULT [Navigate](#navigate)(LPCWSTR uri)

+For more information, navigate to [Navigation events].

-See the navigation events for more information.
-Note that this starts a navigation and the corresponding NavigationStarting event will fire sometime after this Navigate call completes.
+> [!NOTE] This operation starts a navigation and the corresponding `NavigationStarting` event triggers sometime after `Navigate` runs.

 ```cpp
 void ControlComponent::NavigateToAddressBar()